pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

 ## Design Details

-Support user to add an annotation to CRD `TidbCluster` to trigger an gracefule reschedule.
+Support user to add an annotation to CRD `TidbCluster` to trigger an graceful reschedule.

 annotation key: `tikv.tidb.pingcap.com/reschedule`